GeneralTrademark/gtm-site/src/markdown/info.md

 __How we work:__

 We use questions as the basis for all the work we do.
-In the process of answering those questions, we build tools along the way.
-Those tools are the outcomes and products that we deliver.
-They range from digital products to prototypes to manufacturing systems and beyond.
+To answer those questions, we build tools.
+They range from digital products, to machines, to manufacturing systems and beyond.
+The tools and their output are our deliverables.

 We work best when solving problems that combine hardware, software and infrastructure.

 __Hire us to:__

-* Prototype a new product category
+* Analyze objects with machine learning
 * Build a next generation manufacturing system
 * Research and prototype a new digital curriculum
 * Invent a new operating system

+__Who we are:__

+General Trademark is [Callil Capuozzo](callil.com) and [Gavin Atkinson](http://www.gav.space/) with a network of designers, strategists, and developers.

 __Get in touch:__